 “She wants to walk.
 She is trying, but she can’t yet.”
 I placed his accent somewhere in Eastern Europe and his age as close to mine, which was thirty-nine.

 “Yes, she really wants to walk.”

 It had taken C.C. and me four and a half years to become parents.
 Now that Dash was fully mobile, my exhaustion was genuine, but pretending to be a beleaguered parent sometimes felt like a performance.
 In truth, being Dash’s mom was a privilege brighter than the sun—I couldn’t even look at it head-on.
 I just basked and panted in its warmth.

 On his phone, Veselin pulled up the list of repairs my dad had sent him.
 The house was not a fixer-upper.
 The previous owner moved out when her show won an Emmy and she found a bigger place.
-Two of the high end kitchen faucets were, inexplicably, sterling silver.

 Nevertheless, Veselin had a long list.
 He ran his fingers over the grout around the bathtub and knocked on walls to listen for studs, like a doctor making a diagnosis.
 He climbed on the roof to inspect missing shingles, and wondered aloud how much of the ceiling he’d need to take out to install a ladder to the attic.
 I followed him around the perimeter of the house as we tried to decipher a note about sealing windows.

 “There is no gap between the windows and the stucco,” he said.

 “I know, I don’t see one either,” I said.
 “My dad can be a little bit of a perfectionist.”